“You want to have kids avoid gummy bears, jelly beans and fruit roll ups,” says chairman of URMC’s division of pediatric dentistry

 5. Visit your doctor and floss

-Regular visits to your dentist for teeth cleanings every six months can help early detection of potential problems.
+Regular visits to a family dentistry professional for Pediatric Dental Care Services, dental crown implants, and teeth cleaning every six months can help early detection of potential problems.
 Experts want people to floss once a day when they are young and continue that into adulthood.
 It prevents food and other particles from being trapped within the barriers.
 Make sure to floss between and around each tooth.
 Gently hook the floss like a C around the tooth.
 Slide the floss up and down and around all tooth surfaces, even the hard-to-reach back molars.
 Avoid snapping the floss between teeth.